 As such, many in the media began to describe Dolezal as Trans-racial, a term which she never distanced herself from.
 The media began to compare Dolezal’s experience to those of transgender individuals, and argue that if trans people deserve gender recognition then Dolezal deserves racial recognition.
 They argued that any criticisms of Dolezal should also be criticisms made of the transgender community.

 The struggle of the transgender community was linked in to an isolated woman claiming her racial identity differed significantly from her genetic ancestry.
+If you want a more recent example, this week saw news circulate about Ja Du, a white florida man who “identifies as fillipino”.

 In past battles for marginalised groups to receive wider acceptance, for example the push for gay rights, slippery slope fallacies were common, but easily dismissed.
 The arguments that allowing gay people to marry would lead to humans marrying or sleeping with animals, children, and inanimate objects certainly existed during that particular civil rights movement.